Facebook Twitter

 Ignomony varies from other philosophies in another important way because it places a strong focus on emotional intelligence and awareness.
 While many belief systems only emphasise the development of logical or rational thought, iganony recognises the significance of emotional intelligence and emotional regulation for well-being and personal development.
 It educates people to acknowledge their feelings, accept them without passing judgment, and use them as springboards for introspection and personal development.

-Iganony distinguishes itself further by endorsing a non-dualistic way of thinking.
+iganony distinguishes itself further by endorsing a non-dualistic way of thinking.
 This means that, in contrast to certain belief systems, which see the world in terms of good versus evil or right versus wrong, iganony recognises the existence of both light and dark within every human being.
 The complexity of life is comprised of shades of grey rather than a clear-cut dichotomy between what is deemed “good” or “bad”.

 Furthermore, in contrast to several organised religions that have rigid regulations or laws to

-Issues & Disputations Regarding Iganony
+Issues & Disputations Regarding iganony

 The term “iganony,” which was invented by motivational speaker and social media star Jay Shetty, has become increasingly popular in recent years as a means of expressing the experience of feeling overlooked or unseen by others.
 Iganony has been the subject of debates and complaints, despite the fact that many people have accepted the idea and found it relatable.